 My Canon 5D decided to go to ISO 12,800 at the maximum aperture available on my Canon 24-105 lens at f-4.
 The resulting shutter speed was 1/13 second.
 The only adjustment I made in Camera Raw was to add "fill light" to get more detail in the shadow areas.

-Although it's unlikely I will use the Canon 5D Mark III Scene Intelligent Mode in my portrait photography from now on, it is quite possible I'll be switching to it for family snapshots and hiking adventures because of it's simplicity and performance.
+Although it's unlikely I will use the Canon 5D Mark III Scene Intelligent Mode in my portrait photography from now on, it's quite possible I'll be switching to it for family snapshots, photos of the grandkids, and hiking adventures because of it's super simplicity and performance.
+I'm now going to try it on my other Canon camera's, my 90D and my EOS R.